Last Updated on June 30, 2021

 Youtube CPM Rates By Country

-According to a research made by silvermouse.com, the country with the highest overall CPM rate in 2019 was the Maldives with a staggering CPA rate of $15.47.
-Western countries such as Australia, New Zealand and the United States had a CPM rate of around $5.
+According to a 2021 research made by our blog, the country with the highest overall CPM rate in 2021 is Australia, with a staggering CPA rate of $36.27.
+Other western countries such as the United States, Canada and New Zealand are right up there with a CPM of around $30.

-Here’s a list of the top 20 countries according to their research:
+Here’s a list of the top 10 countries by Youtube CPM, according to our research:

-It’s important to mention that those stats are from a very specific research, and won’t necessarily be accurate for your channel as well.
-Youtube do not share their internal numbers publicly and thus we have to rely on standalone researches made by advertising companies.
+It’s important to note that this data is from a very specific research, and won’t necessarily be accurate and reflect the data for your channel as well.
+Youtube do not share their internal numbers publicly and thus we have to rely on standalone researches made by advertising companies to estimate the numbers.

 What Is the Average CPM On Youtube?